dlion/domenicoluciani/_posts/2018-10-02-keybase-crypto-made-simple.md

 ### PROS:
 * Alice doesn't need to pass the own private key
 * It's enough for Bob to share his public key
-* If someone else steal the key pair of Alice he can't read messages sent by another person to Bob
+* If someone else steals the key pair of Alice he can't read messages sent by another person to Bob

 ## Why not both?
 OpenPGP

-Currently these worlds are combined to achieve a smart result, infact the asymmetric encryption is used to wrap the message encrypted using a symmetric encryption, it allows to share in security the message preserving speed.
+Currently, these worlds are combined to achieve a smart result, infact the asymmetric encryption is used to wrap the message encrypted using a symmetric encryption, it allows to sharing in security the message preserving speed.

 ![pgp](/assets/images/posts/pgp.png)